Group of 88

-The Group of 88 is the term for professors at Duke University in North Carolina who in April 2006 signed a controversial advertisement in The Chronicle, the university's independent student newspaper.
+The Group of 88 is the term applied to professors at Duke University in North Carolina who in April 2006 signed a controversial advertisement in The Chronicle, the university's independent student newspaper.
 The advertisement addressed the Duke lacrosse case of the previous month, in which a black stripper falsely accused three white members of Duke's lacrosse team of raping her at a party.
 The incident was under police investigation when the ad was published, and the signatories were criticized for commenting on the case at that stage.
 They stated that they were trying to start a dialog about issues of race and sexual assault at the university.

 On April 11, 2007, the N.C.
 Attorney General's Office dropped all charges against the players, declaring them innocent, and called them victims of a rogue prosecutor's "tragic rush to accuse".